verekia/js-stack-from-scratch/4-es6-syntax-class/README.md

 module.exports = Dog;
 ```

 It should not look surprising to you if you've done OOP in the past in any language.
 It's relatively recent for JavaScript though.
-The class is exposed to the outside word via the `module-exports` statement.
+The class is exposed to the outside word via the `module.exports` assignment.

 Typical ES6 code uses classes, `const` and `let`, "template strings" (with back ticks) like the one in `bark()`, and arrow functions (`(param) => { console.log('Hi'); }`), even though we're not using any in this example.